 Different online community types accomplish different business goals, so you may need more than one type.
 In fact, most companies do.
 This checklist is useful in determining what each type of community can and cannot deliver to your brand.

 In general, enterprise companies need software in all categories of online communities to remain competitive in all aspects of the business.
-Ignoring one type of community could result to gaps in your customer intelligence or marketing strategy.
+Ignoring one type of community could result in gaps in your customer intelligence or marketing strategy.

 Don’t Put All Online Communities in One Bucket